-- The proposed site falls into area of urban residential allowed by the City of Victoria guidelines. - Park Village urban residential zone - The site borders several R3-2 properties to the south and west.
+- The proposed site falls into area of urban residential allowed by the City of Victoria guidelines. - Urban residential from Fort Street corridors transitions into the south portion of the allowable North Park Village urban residential zone - The site borders several R3-2 properties to the south and west.